Property-Assessed Clean Energy

 PACE Programs Have Been a Success

 Multiple PACE pilot programs have demonstrated that PACE properties have lower foreclosure rates, increased energy savings and provided other benefits consistent with the initiative's overall policy objectives.
-Introduced in piolot programs in 2008, today 28 states and the District of Columbia have authorized the creation of PACE programs, typically with strong bipartisan support among legislators.
-These programs led to the creation of hundreds of jobs and the investment of millions of dollars.
+Initiated as pilot programs starting in 2008, today 33 states and the District of Columbia have passed PACE-enabling legislation, and 19 states plus DC have operating PACE programs.

 SEIA supports widespread adoption of the PACE financing model with appropriate safeguards to protect property owners and leaseholders.